Jean Muir (actress): Blacklist

 In 1950, Muir was named as a Communist sympathizer by the notorious pamphlet Red Channels.
 She was summarily dropped from The Aldrich Family cast.
 NBC claimed it had received over twenty phone calls protesting her presence on the show.
 The sponsor, General Foods, said it would not sponsor any programs in which "controversial persons" were featured.
 Despite receiving more than three thousand letters asking Muir to be reinstated, NBC did not reverse the decision.
 Muir had the dubious distinction of being the first performer deprived of employment because of a listing in Red Channels.
 The apparent reason for the listing was that she once held a six-month membership in the Congress of American Women, which federal authorities had labeled a subversive group.

 In an attempt to remove herself from the blacklist, Muir volunteered to appear before the House Un-American Activities Committee (HUAC).
 In her testimony on June 15, 1953, she denied ever being a Communist, but she did not deny that she previously supported organizations deemed subversive.
 Although she chose to be fully cooperative with the committee, it was not enough to satisfy them.
 Martha Fischer writes:

 Afterward, she instantly regretted her choice, not because there was no clearance forthcoming – though there wasn't – but rather because it made her feel like "a craven turncoat against all my principles."
 This betrayal of everything she believed and stood for was so traumatic that, looking over her testimony with an interviewer twenty years later, Muir was stunned to discover that she had named names.
 She had completely erased this detail from her memory.

+Her testimony was followed by several years of a downward spiral in which she drank heavily and became estranged from her husband and children.

 Later years

-After the blacklist finally eased for Muir, she resumed television acting in 1958 when she appeared in an episode of NBC Matinee Theater.
-She followed that with guest spots on The Witness, Route 66, and Naked City, but by 1962 her acting career was over.
+After the blacklist finally eased for Muir, she resumed television acting in 1958 when she landed a role in an episode of Matinee Theater.
+She earned other guest spots on The Witness, Route 66, and Naked City.
+In 1960 she appeared opposite Ed Begley in a brief Broadway run of Semi-Detached, but by 1962 her acting career was over.

 She then embarked on a second career as a drama teacher.
-She taught and directed plays at two community centers in New York.
-In 1968, she moved to Missouri and became the Master Acting Teacher at Stephens College, and also directed several productions.
+She taught and directed plays at two New York community centers.
+In 1968 she moved to Missouri and became the Master Acting Teacher at Stephens College, and also directed multiple productions.
 She completed her own college degree at Stephens in 1977.
 Reaching the school's mandatory retirement age forced her to stop teaching there.
-In 1981, she had a one-year appointment as a drama teacher at the University of Missouri–Kansas City.
+In 1981 she had a one-year appointment as drama teacher at the University of Missouri–Kansas City.

 Personal life

 On December 20, 1940, Muir married entertainment attorney, and later television producer, Henry Jaffe in New York.
-They had three children.
+They had three children before getting divorced in 1960.
 In the mid-1950s, she reportedly suffered from alcoholism and cirrhosis of the liver.